-Famous places to visit in delhi with family
+Famous places to visit in Delhi with family

-2. India Gate
+1. India Gate

 The India Gate is formerly known as the "All India War Memorial".